nuuuwan/news_lk3_data/README.md

 *2025-07-28 17:25:00* · [`adaderanalk`](https://www.adaderana.lk/news/110927/two-arrested-over-abduction-and-murder-of-youth-in-kahawatta-remanded) · `en`

-Two individuals, who were arrested in connection with the abduction and murder of a youth in Kahawatta have been remanded until July 28.
+Two individuals, who were arrested in connection with the abduction and murder of a youth in Kahawatta have been remanded until August 5, Ada Derana reporter said.

-◼️
+They were remanded after being produced before the Pelmadulla Magistrate’s Court.

+The two suspects were wanted in connection with the fatal shooting of a youth and the injury of another individual in Kahawatta on June 30.

+The two suspects, residents of Homagama, were then handed over to the Ratnapura Division Crimes Unit.

+Following interrogation, police referred them to a psychiatrist at the Ratnapura Hospital.
+After the evaluation, they were brought to the Pelmadulla Magistrate’s Court today.

+The suspects were brought to court under tight security since they are due to be presented for an identification parade.

+On June 30, a 22-year-old youth died in the shooting while another 27-year-old person was hospitalized after sustaining injuries.

+...

 [Data](articles/622e434b.json)